 Pencil Pouches and Boxes

 Index Cards (3×5 inch, lined)

-This Back to School supply drive is aligned with Great Expectations (GE), a collaborative school and community initiative designed to close the educational opportunity and achievement gaps of an estimated 500 preschool and 1,600 K-12 children in our community from cradle to career.
-GE focuses on kids whose families struggle with low incomes and/or kids of color who are not meeting key education benchmarks.
-Its anchor partners are Interfaith Outreach and the Wayzata and Orono School Districts.
+This Back to School drive is aligned with Great Expectations (GE), a collaborative school and community initiative designed to eliminate the educational opportunity and achievement disparities experienced by children and youth in our community.
+Its anchor partners are the Orono and Wayzata Public School Districts and Interfaith Outreach.